Katzen aus Dubai

 Alice Fassina

 is an observer, Japanologist and costume designer whose artistic approach and working processes are based on sustainability and circular economy.
 She shares her expertise on alternatives to fast fashion as a guide, lecturer and workshop leader in various collaborations, including Circular Berlin, Green Fashion Tours, community organisations and educational institutions.
-In recent years, she was a co-creator of the participatory art project STREETWARE saved item and worked in various cultural and artistic projects with young people from different backgrounds.
+In recent years, she was a co-creator of the participatory art project challenges fast fashion and worked in various cultural and artistic projects with young people from different backgrounds.
 The exchange with the new generations is important to her, as it also enables an indirect and sustainable shaping of the future.

 Kdindie